 - 1. Define the government and not-for-profit environment - 2.
 Distinguish profit-seeking entities from governmental entities - 3.
 Recall the financial reporting requirements for governmental entities - 4.
 Identify the nature of the funds used in governmental accounting - 5.
 Identify the hierarchy of fund balances - 6.
 Identify the basic fund types used by governments - 7.
-List the main components of a CAFR - 8.
+List the main components of a government's Annual Comprehensive Financial Report (ACFR) - 8.
 Identify the primary financial statements